CML120/Horiseon_code_refactor_Module_1/README.md

 Module 1: refactor html for accessibility
 The purpose of this project is to update the Horiseon web page with semantic html.
-This will improve user experience for users with accessibility, readability in programming, and search engine optimization (SEO).
+This will improve user accessibility, readability in programming, and search engine optimization (SEO).

 ## User Story
 AS A marketing agency